boutiques/boutiques/README.md

 # Boutiques schema

-The JSON schema for Boutiques tool descriptors.
+The JSON schema for Boutiques descriptors.

 ## Properties

 Mandatory properties are in bold.
+Note that Boutiques descriptors may contain additional, unspecified properties providing extra information about the tool.
+It is strongly recommended that implementations do not critically depend on unspecified properties.

 * **`name`:** name of the tool.
 * **`description`:** description of the tool.